leandrita/curiousFacts/README.md

 # Facility:

-To install the project, you must clone the repository with the following link: https://github.com/curiousFacts/curiousFacts.git
+1. To install the project, you must clone the repository with the following link: https://github.com/curiousFacts/curiousFacts.git

+2. To run the app open it in your Visual Studio Code and click "Go live".
+It will open a tab in your navegator in the port 5500.

 ---